middicci/PEHRA/README.md

-# P.E.H.R.A - Protocol for Energy Harvesting & Recovery Automation   #COP26
+# P.E.H.R.A - Protocol for Energy Harvesting & Recovery Automation

+#COP26

-## Kafka - PEHRA (Energy Saving Protocol for Kafka cluster)
+## Kafka - PEHRA (Energy Saving Protocol for Kafka cluster) [When The Internet Sleeps](https://www.youtube.com/watch?v=HHAumsoMG3E)

 In order to save energy consumption by keeping some nodes dormant in the kafka cluster a protocol is required for inter-node communication.